 StaphVAX is composed of the capsular polysaccharides isolated from two strains of Staph A coupled to a highly immunogenic carrier protein, recombinant exoprotein A from Pseudomonas.
 The resulting bivalent conjugate vaccine elicits high levels of opsonic antibodies against the two bacterial strains responsible for over 90% of clinically important Staph A infections.
 StaphVAX is based on patented vaccine technology in-licensed by Univax from NIH, and development of the vaccine is partially covered by a Cooperative Research and Development Agreement ("CRADA") with NIH.
-See "--Collaborative Agreements."
-The vaccine has recently completed a Phase II trial in CAPD patients.
-The clinical trial showed the vaccine to be safe but ineffective against Staph A peritonitis.
-Two possible explanations for the inability of StaphVAX to prevent infections related to peritoneal dialysis in vaccinated patients are that the immunogenicity of the vaccine was lower at the dose used or that antibodies in the bloodstream are unable to affect infection in certain anatomic areas, such as the peritoneum.
-Like peritoneal dialysis patients, hemodialysis patients with kidney disease also have high Staph A infection rates.
-However, the Staph A infections contracted by hemodialysis patients are primarily bloodborne and may be more accessible to Staph A antibodies.
-As a result, Univax is designing a Phase II clinical trial with StaphVAX in hemodialysis patients and expects to begin dosing studies in early 1996.
+See "Collaborative Agreements."
+The vaccine has recently completed a Phase II trial in CAPD patients, and final analysis of the results are expected by the fourth quarter of 1995.

 StaphGAM is an SPA product which contains high levels of antibodies against the two most important clinical strains of Staph A. StaphGAM will be produced by stimulating healthy plasma donors with the same immunizing agent used in the StaphVAX vaccine.
 Univax began a preliminary donor stimulation program with this immunizing agent in July 1994, which was recently concluded.
-A sixmonth follow-on donor stimulation trial was initiated in September 1995.
+A follow-on donor stimulation program is planned to begin in the fourth quarter of 1995.